 (1) Adjusted pre-tax income, adjusted pre-tax margin, and adjusted return on equity are non-GAAP measures.
-Please refer to page 40 of our Annual Report on Form 10-K for the fiscal year ending September 30, 2016, filed with the SEC on November 22, 2016, for reconciliations of these measures to the most directly comparable GAAP measures and other required disclosures.
+Please refer to Appendix B for reconciliations of these measures to the most directly comparable GAAP measures and other required disclosures.

-Annual Direct Compensation for 2017
+Annual Direct Compensation for 2018

-After assessing the company's financial and strategic performance for fiscal 2017, and after further evaluating the individual performance of our named executive officers, as described above, the Committee exercised its discretion to award annual direct compensation for 2017 to our NEOs as set forth in the following table.
+After assessing the company's financial and strategic performance for fiscal 2018, and after further evaluating the individual performance of our named executive officers, as described above, the Committee exercised its discretion to award annual direct compensation for 2018 to our NEOs as set forth in the following table.

-The table below depicts how the Committee viewed its compensation decisions for our NEOs, but the presentation therein differs substantially from the Summary Compensation Table ("SCT") on page 39 that is required by SEC rules.
+The table below depicts how the Committee viewed its compensation decisions for our NEOs, but the presentation therein differs substantially from the Summary Compensation Table ("SCT") on page 41 that is required by SEC rules.
 The table below is not a substitute for the information presented in the SCT.

-There are two principal differences between the SCT and our Annual Direct Compensation Table:
+There are two principal differences between the SCT and the Annual Direct Compensation Table:

 - The company grants both the cash and equity components of annual bonus after our earnings for a performance year have been announced.
-In both the Annual Direct Compensation Table and the SCT, cash incentive compensation granted in fiscal 2018 for fiscal 2017 performance is shown as 2017 compensation.
-Our presentation below treats equity awards similarly, so that equity awards granted in fiscal 2018 for performance in 2017 are shown as 2017 compensation.
+In both the Annual Direct Compensation Table and the SCT, cash incentive compensation paid in fiscal 2019 for fiscal 2018 performance is shown as 2018 compensation.
+The presentation below treats equity awards similarly, so that equity awards granted in fiscal 2019 for 2018 performance are shown as 2018 compensation.
 The SCT does not follow this treatment, however, and instead reports the value of equity awards in the year in which they are granted, rather than the year in which they were earned.
-As a result, equity awards granted in fiscal 2018 for 2017 performance are shown in our presentation below as 2017 compensation, but the SCT reports as 2017 compensation the value of equity awards granted in 2017 in respect of 2016 performance. - The SCT reports "All Other Compensation."
-These amounts are not part of the Committee's compensation determinations and are not shown in the presentation below.
+As a result, the SCT reports as 2018 compensation the value of equity awards granted in 2018 for 2017 performance. - The SCT reports "All Other Compensation."
+These amounts are not part of the Committee's compensation determinations and are therefore not shown in the presentation below.